cb-dragan/traditional-ha/README.md

 - Controller 2 will begin starting when controller 1 is ready
 - You can see the HA status in the controllers` Manage Jenkins section

+### Agent

+Create a key pair with: `ssh-keygen -t rsa -f agent-key`

+Put the contents of agent-key.pub in the env var JENKINS_AGENT_SSH_PUBKEY in docker-compose.yaml.template.
+Use the private part in the Controller when defining credentials to connect to the agent.
+Choose credentials with username and private key.
+Username is jenkins.

 ## Stop
 Run `down.sh`.
 This will issue docker compose down to stop the running containers.